helderpinto97/GS-HOIs/README.md

 ## 📂 Repository Contents

 - `functions/` – Core functions of the toolbox
-- `Example_SIM/` – A simple simulation example demonstrating how to use the toolbox
+- `Example_SIM` – A simple simulation example demonstrating how to use the toolbox

 ---